Edo language

-Edo (Ẹ̀dó; English: /ˈɛdoʊ/, West African English: /ˈedo/), also known as Bini, is the language spoken by the Edo people in Edo State, Nigeria.
+Edo (Ẹ̀dó /bin/; /ˈɛdoʊ/, /en/), also known as Bini, is the language spoken by the Edo people in Edo State, Nigeria.
 It was the primary language of the Benin Empire and its predecessor, Igodomigodo.
-It is the majority language spoken in Edo State, particularly in Benin City, and the surrounding local governments and senatorial districts in the Southern parts of the State.
+It is the majority language spoken in the state, particularly in Benin City, and the surrounding local governments and senatorial districts in the southern parts of the state.

 Distribution

-Most of the Edo language-speakers live in the Southern parts of Edo State, Nigeria.
-The current state: Edo State derives its name from the Edo speaking people of the state.
+Most Edo speakers live in the southern parts of Edo State in Nigeria; the state was named for the Edo speakers.
 A smaller number of Edo speakers are also found in Delta State and Ondo State and in other parts of Nigeria.

 Edo is an Edoid language.
 These languages are also spoken in Rivers State and Bayelsa State, Nigeria.

 Phonology

 Vowels

 There are seven vowels, //i e ɛ a ɔ o u//, all of which but //e o// can also occur nasalised.
 Additionally, all vowels are phonetically nasalised in the immediate vicinity of a nasal consonant or vowel.